Scroll all the way down to see before, during, and after picture galleries.

 In the winter of 2009, New Prairie took on a challenging new project: renovating a 1961 Airstream Safari.
-Our goal was to create a beautiful, cozy, and practical space with as many environmentally-friendly features as possible.
+Our goal was to create a beautiful, healthy, and practical space with as many environmentally-friendly features as possible.

 She was in bad shape when we found her.